mrifqiaufaabdika/training-git/README.md

 15 . after check available branch, as owner checkout to branch for review contributor commit with command `git checkout [branch-name]`<br>
 16 . before review contributor commit, owner must pull changes from contributor repo which already cloned and named in step 11, run with this command `git pull [name] [branch-name-of-contributor-repo]`<br>
 17 . now branch of contributor ready to review<br>
-18 . if code is must revision as owner notif to contributor for revision<br>
+18 . if code is must revision as owner notif to contributor for revision. `ok for next number see to bottom as contributor`<br>
 23 . as owner accept notif from contributor to pull commit<br>
 24 . as owner check current branch for avoid wrong pulling branch, check current branch with command `git branch`<br>
 25 . now if current branch is true, as owner pull commit from contributro repo, with this command `git pull [name] [branch-name]`<br>